Searching For a Pre-Owned Motorhome? Here’s How to Finance Your Wheels.

 If you are (or intend to be) a full-time RVer and live in your motorhome, financing a new or used motorhome will become a bit more challenging.
 There are a few lenders that will finance full-time RVers, but you’ll need a nearly perfect credit score and you may pay a higher interest rate because the risk for the lender is higher for full-time RVers.

-Limitations and restrictions on loans
+Limitations and restrictions on used motorhome financing

 The interest rate on used motorhome financing will depend on three factors: